TIY-Houston-Front-End-Engineering/Course-Guide/Resources/syllabus.md

 All students must bring their own MacBook laptop to class.
 We recommend the 13" MacBook Air or Pro.
 The only upgrade (if any) you should purchase is 8GB of RAM.

-Your MacBook must be running [OS X Yosemite](https://itunes.apple.com/us/app/os-x-yosemite/id915041082?mt=12), which is a free upgrade from the App Store.
-[Download and install it](https://itunes.apple.com/us/app/os-x-yosemite/id915041082?mt=12) if you haven't yet.
+Your MacBook must be running [OSX El Capitan](https://itunes.apple.com/us/app/os-x-el-capitan/id1018109117?mt=12), which is a free upgrade from the App Store.
+[Download and install it](https://itunes.apple.com/us/app/os-x-el-capitan/id1018109117?mt=12) if you haven't yet.

 Accounts to sign up for: